Thailand Safety Guide

 Thousands of solo travelers explore Thailand every year and find it an incredibly rewarding destination.

-Reassurance for First-Time Visitors
+Reassurance for First-Timers:

-If this is your first international trip — or your first time in Southeast Asia — it’s normal to feel a little nervous.
+If this is your first international trip, or your first time in Southeast Asia, it’s normal to feel a little nervous.

 Thailand is actually one of the easiest countries in the region for first-time travelers.